 As the prime grantee, both the University and the PI have certain obligations for oversight of the entire sponsored project.
 These obligations include appropriate monitoring of a subawardee’s performance and costs.

 The subawardee is required to submit periodic invoices to the University for payment.
 Those invoices must be reviewed and approved by the PI authorizing payment.
 Prior to approval, the PI should review the invoice to determine that the amount being requested for payment is consistent with the scientific progress of the subawardee during the billing period.

 Normally, the PI will be familiar with the subawardee’s performance through telephone conversations, technical meetings, progress reports, or site visits.
 If the PI believes there are problems with the invoice, the PI should not approve it for payment, but rather, consult with their department administration and Post Award Finance to resolve the issues.

 Final invoices should only be approved for payment if the PI is satisfied the subawardee has completed its performance under the award and that the costs incurred are appropriate for that performance.

 Should it be necessary to terminate the award early, the PI should notify PAF in writing.
 OSP and PAF will then coordinate the termination with the PI.

-Contact OSP if there are any questions about the PI obligations with respect to subawards issued under the grant.
+Contact Contracts if there are any questions about the PI obligations with respect to subawards issued under the grant.